 Rule 74, Arizona Rules of the Supreme Court, sets forth the requirements for the issuance of certificates of good standing for attorneys.
 A certificate of good standing will include any prior public discipline imposed, transfer to or from disability inactive status, in the preceding ten (10) years.
 The certificate shall include any public disciplinary proceedings which may be pending.

-To request a Certificate of Good Standing, please read the Frequently Asked
+To request a Certificate of Good Standing, please read this entire page and the Frequently Asked

-Questions below then submit a written request or use one of the forms below and send to:
+Questions below before submitting a written request or use one of the forms below and send it to:

 Supreme Court of Arizona